zf-shao/MSTRec/README.md

 * Note that trained model (.pt) and train log file (.log) will saved in  `src/output` folder.
-* The parameters of our model with contrastive learning remain the same as those of the baselines DuoRec and FEARec.
+* The parameters of our model with contrastive learning remain the same as those of the baselines DuoRec.

 ## How to test MSTRec